Elon Musk, Tesla Factory, Fremont (CA, USA). Flickr Image.

 Finance And Operating Lease Liabilities

-To show that, I created the next chart that shows Tesla’s debt levels and the effect of leases on debt.
+To show that, I created the following chart to show Tesla’s debt levels and the effect of leases on debt.

 Impact Of Leases On Debt